Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 As you may already know, the privacy policy is one such page that helps establish long-lasting trust between your audience and your brand.
 With this policy, you could inform your visitors how exactly you are going to utilize their personal information upon collecting the data.

 Besides, getting a privacy policy generated isn’t a tough task, either.
-If you are a WordPress user, it would be extremely easy for you as you can install WordPress privacy policy plugin and enjoy a myriad of features that it provides.
+If you are a WordPress user, it would be extremely easy for you as you can install a WordPress privacy policy plugin and enjoy the myriad of features that it provides.

 2. Terms & Conditions